-Are you looking for simple kindergarten literacy stations that will last you ALL YEAR?
-In this blog post, we will take a closer look at the center rotations my kindergarten students did!
-These center activities allow students to practice literacy skills independently and in a variety of ways.
+Are you looking for simple literacy stations for kindergarten that will last you ALL YEAR?
+In this blog post, we will take a closer look at the center rotations I used in my classroom throughout the whole year!
+These simple center activities allow students to practice literacy skills independently and in a variety of ways.
 Let me show you!

 You can’t meet with reading groups if the whole class is not also practicing meaningful work.